txapotxapa/NoPrints/README.md

 Eliminates hidden Unicode characters and protects Bitcoin/Nostr data from clipboard theft.

+## Why I Built This

+I promise you're pasting hidden Unicode characters from ChatGPT and Claude.
+These invisible characters will give you away when someone checks if you used AI.

+But that's not the only problem - I've almost posted my Nostr nsec multiple times.
+One wrong paste and your Bitcoin keys could be exposed.

+NoPrints solves both:
+- **Strips hidden Unicode** - No more AI detection from invisible characters
+- **Auto-expires sensitive data** - Bitcoin addresses vanish in 30s, private keys hidden immediately
+- **One-click panic button** - Clear everything instantly when needed

 ## Features

 - 🧹 **Removes hidden Unicode** - No more invisible characters